7 Types of Designs That Will Improve Your Content Marketing

 Of course, you might not have the skills of a professional photographer.
 Still, if you have a talented graphic designer on hand, who knows a thing or two about photo manipulation, you can end up with a tremendous web-friendly product shot that will convince people to buy.

 Adding effects like duotone, small illustrations, or gradients is another way to make stock photos more exciting and in line with your brand’s style.
 Many big companies and corporations use these tricks, so it’s perfectly fine for a small business to try something similar.

 A great example to look up to is Buffer.
 They often combine photos with simple shapes and illustrations, which perfectly fits its youthful and hip nature.

 Custom illustrations are one of the most effective ways to make your designs unique and eye-catching.
-There are plenty of free ones you can grab online, but ideally, you’d create something that perfectly fits your business.
+You can grab plenty of free ones online, but ideally, you’d create something that perfectly fits your business.

 When it comes to content marketing, illustrations are a powerful asset to have.
 You can use them in all the content above formats and standalone elements such as, for example, mascots.

 Who can forget about Duolingo’s incessant owl or Mailchimp’s cheeky monkey?
 Characters add personality to your brand and can help increase brand recognition.